-Malaysian politics in turmoil amid talk of new coalition
+Malaysian politics in turmoil amid talk of new coalition; markets fall

 But it is unclear what his role would be if the ruling coalition changed without a change in prime minister.

-Anwar and Mahathir united ahead of the 2018 election to drive out the UMNO-dominated Barisan Nasional coalition that had ruled the Southeast Asian country for six decades in a surprise victory.
+Anwar and Mahathir joined hands ahead of the 2018 election to drive out the UMNO-dominated Barisan Nasional coalition that had ruled the Southeast Asian country for six decades in a surprise victory.

-But tension between the two in their Pakatan Harapan (Alliance of Hope) coalition had been growing, as Mahathir resisted setting a specific timetable for keeping his promise to hand power to Anwar.
+But tension between the two in their Pakatan Harapan (Alliance of Hope) coalition had been growing, as Mahathir resisted setting a timetable to keep his promise to Anwar.

-The coalition’s political fortunes have been waning with defeat in five recent by-elections.
-Last month, Mahathir warned the coalition might be a single-term government if it did not make changes and stop infighting.
+The coalition’s political fortunes have waned, with defeats in five recent by-elections.
+Without changes and a halt to infighting, the coalition might prove to be a single-term government, Mahathir warned last month.

 Anwar was Mahathir’s deputy when the latter was prime minister during his first stint from 1981 to 2003.
 But Mahathir sacked him in 1998 after they disagreed over how to handle the financial crisis.